 Signs and Pedestrian amenities Typically the historic signs were street name signs.
-The only pedestrian amenities were stone and cast iron hitching posts and stone steps to provide assistance in getting in and out of carriages.
+The only pedestrian amenities were stone and cast iron hitching posts and stone steps to provide assistance in getting in and out of carriages and to adjust for grade level changes.